 Aladdin Mediterranean Cuisine Announce New Catering Menu in Houston, Texas

-Texas, Houston, Nov.
-16, 2023 (GLOBE NEWSWIRE) -- Aladdin Mediterranean cuisine, a local award-winning Mediterranean restaurant in Houston, Texas, is thrilled to announce the launch of its new catering menu on its website.
+Texas, Houston – Aladdin Mediterranean cuisine, a local award-winning Mediterranean restaurant in Houston, Texas, is thrilled to announce the launch of its new catering menu on its website.

 Offering customers a selection of delicious Mediterranean salads, spreads, vegetable dishes, sandwiches, shawarma, shish kabob, and freshly baked pitas, Aladdin Mediterranean cuisine’s new catering menu is ideal for small meetings, private parties, or full-scale events.
 With a minimum order of $300 and a helpful pricing and sizing guide featured on its website, the Mediterranean restaurant’s catering service can be uniquely tailored to meet customer’s exact needs and budgets.